 ALSO READPTC India Q4 net rises over 2-fold to Rs 79 cr PTC India standalone net profit rises 121.82% in the March 2017 quarter PTC India Financial Services standalone net profit rises 17.44% in the June 2017 quarter PTC India Financial Services standalone net profit rises 123.86% in the March 2017 quarter PTC India to be nodal entity for supply of wind power

+The PTC is well on track to meet its long-term business plan related objectives."
+The statement said that the company signed power purchase agreements (PPAs) for sale of 1,050 MW of wind power projects auctioned by the MNRE.
 Besides, the agreement for Cross Border Trade with Chukha hydro electric plant in Bhutan extended for further period.
 It also extended agreement for cross border trade with Bangladesh.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)